GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 30

 The average weight of boys in a class is 30 kg and the average weight of girls in the same class is 20 kg.
-If the average weight of the whole class is 23.25 kg, what could be the possible strength of boys and girls respectively in the same class ?
+If the average weight of the whole class is 23.25 kg, what could be the possible strengths of boys and girls, respectively, in the same class?

 Show Answer